-Archive The Ultimate Parental Guide on How to Teach Kids About Scams
+How to Teach Kids About Scams

 Table of contents:

-Webster’s dictionary defines the word “scam” as “a fraudulent or deceptive act or operation.”
-With that definition, it’s safe to say that most of us have been scammed at least once in our lives.
-A few of us may have even scammed others (hopefully not).
 There are so many ways to scam someone that even adults have a hard time spotting them.
 Hence, figuring out how to teach kids about scams can be a headache for parents.
 Fortunately, if you first learn what types of online scams exist, there are simple methods to pass on that knowledge to your kid.
 Read on to find out.

 What Types of Online Scams Are There?

 Though it sometimes seems as if there’s no end to what scammers can pull off, their ideas do get a bit repetitious in retrospect.
-In general, online scams can be divided into categories based on the targets and strategies of each scam.
+In general, online scams are divided into categories based on the targets and strategies of each scam.
 Understanding each category can help you learn how to spot a scam before it’s too late.

 Phishing Scams